Antiterrorism and Effective Death Penalty Act of 1996: Court cases

 In 2005, the Ninth Circuit indicated that it was willing to consider a challenge to the constitutionality of AEDPA on separation of powers grounds under City of Boerne v.
 Flores and Marbury v.
 Madison, but it has since decided that the issue had been settled by circuit precedent.

 Basketball player and later coach Steve Kerr and his siblings and mother sued the Iranian government under the Act for the 1984 killing of Kerr's father, Malcolm H. Kerr, in Beirut, Lebanon.

 On June 21, 2022, the Supreme Court reinforced in Shoop v.
 Twyford that the power of federal courts to grant habeas corpus is restricted by AEDPA.

+On June 12, 2025, the Supreme Court ruled in Rivers v.
+Guerrero: "Once a district court enters its judgment with respect to a first-filed habeas petition, a second-in-time filing qualifies as a 'second or successive application' properly subject to the requirements of [28 U.S.C.] §2244(b)."

 Reception

 While the act has several titles and provisions, the majority of criticism stems from the act's tightening of habeas corpus laws.
 Those in favor of the bill say that the act prevents those convicted of crimes from being able to "thwart justice and avoid just punishment by filing frivolous appeals for years on end", while critics argue that the inability to make multiple appeals increases the risk of an innocent person being killed.

 Title IV also received criticism following the enactment of the AEDPA.
 The section allowing a single Immigration and Naturalization officer to decide whether to offer asylum to an individual who claims persecution but does not have identification was specifically targeted.
 The provision extending the ability of officers to deport anyone who illegally entered the country at any point in time without a hearing before a judge was also criticized.

 Other, more recent criticism centers on the deference that the law requires of federal judges in considering habeas petitions.
 In Sessoms v.
 Grounds (Ninth Circuit), the majority of the judges believed that the state erred in not throwing out testimony made in the absence of the defendant's attorney after he had requested counsel, but they were required to overturn his appeal.
 The dissenting opinion said that federal courts can only grant habeas relief if "there is no possibility fair-minded jurists could disagree that the state court's decision conflicts with [the Supreme] Court's precedents".